 Hold the transfer tape over the tile and eyeball your spacing.
 Once you think you have it centered, apply the tape to the arabesque tile and press it all over the ornament using your thumb or scraper tool.

 Slowly peel back the transfer tape back.
 This time you want the design to stick completely to the tile.

 It is so cute, and I love that shimmer of the foil!

-For my ornament, I created a positive and negative version of the design.
+For my ornaments, I created positive and negative versions of the design.